aqicn/abacus/README.md

 ```

-When downloading a station's readings, the data will be cached in a Key Value store located in `datastore/cache`.
+When downloading a station's readings, the data will be cached in a Key-Value store located in `datastore/cache`.
 You can change the `datastore` folder path by editing the `waqi.store` property in the `abacus.ini` file.

 ## Performance

-The airbacus is currenrtly hosted on an affordable VPS server.
+The AirBacus server is currently hosted on an affordable VPS server.
-while we are working on getting a more powerfull server, please be patient with the slow donwload.
+while we are working on getting sponsors to upgrade to a more powerful server, please be patient with the slow downloads.

 ## Ongoing work

-[ ] Add information about the units used for the species
+ - [ ] Add information about the units used for the species
-[ ] Support for output formats: NetCDF, HDF5, Pandas, etc..
+ - [ ] Support for output formats: NetCDF, HDF5, Pandas, etc.
-[ ] Support for specifying the time period for historical data downwload
+ - [ ] Support for specifying the time period for historical data download
-[ ] Support for retrieving the real-time data
+ - [ ] Support for retrieving the real-time data
-[ ] Support for updatable download (only download the parts which are not already in cache)
+ - [ ] Support for updatable download (only download the parts which are not already in the cache)
-[ ] Add github sponsor information
+ - [ ] Add GitHub sponsor information
-[ ] Add usage license
+ - [ ] Add usage license